Script Editing Services

 ASKING QUESTIONS

-I like to write notes that don’t feel like judgement, but actively help the writer getting through the next draft.
+I like to write notes that don’t feel like judgment but actively help the writer get through the next draft.
 My suggestions are tailored to the writer’s vision and they are only examples of how I think certain areas could be further developed.
-They are written to clarify the point my feedback notes are trying to get across to the writer.
+They are written to clarify the point my feedback notes are trying to convey to the writer.
 I never expect anything I suggest to actually make it into the script, even though I do my best to provide suitable, ready-to-use suggestions.

 TOP TO BOTTOM ANALYSIS

-I assess projects starting from what I consider the most important element (Character) and I gradually go down the ladder touching on Structure, Plot, and Dialogue.
-There is little use in writing endless pages of notes, perhaps touching on Dialogue in a moment when Character and Structure are not ready yet.
-Character and Structure will eventually determine plot, which will then inform the Dialogue.
+I assess projects starting from what I consider the most important element (Character), and I gradually go down the ladder, touching on Structure, Plot, and Dialogue.
+There is little use in writing endless pages of notes, perhaps touching on Dialogue at a moment when Character and Structure are not ready yet.
+Character and Structure will eventually determine the plot, which will then inform the Dialogue.
 So why should we spend time fixing dialogue lines that will have to change anyway after you have restructured your script?

 REDUCING CREATIVE FATIGUE